 What Is Inflammatory Breast Cancer (IBC)

 IBC looks like a virus or breast infection at first sight, but it's not.
-Inflammatory breast cancer (IBC) is identified as aggressive cancer that causes inflammation of the breast skin, which makes it appear breast redness, swollen, and feel warm, similar to an infected area.
+Inflammatory breast cancer (IBC) is identified as aggressive cancer that causes inflammation of the breast skin, which makes it appear breast red, swollen, and feel warm, similar to an infected area.

 It spreads through the lymphatic system and is even more difficult to diagnose lately.
 This makes it particularly difficult to detect and cure if inflammatory breast cancer is not detected at an early stage.